 Day 1 – The Beginning

 On the night of Saturday, 12 June, I bought my domain, atelier-tenko.com from Bluehost.
 My days have been filled with joy and excitement since then!
 Seeing my own original website name in the internet’s address bar for the first time’s got to be one of the most exciting moments of my life.
 I’ve always wanted to do this for at least 5 years.
+Got no one to teach me though, so I found out about everything from YouTube tutorials and did everything myself.

 I love how Bluehost puts it as “time to take on the world” and “It’s the beginning of your adventure”.
 Doing this for the first time, it certainly felt as though I have just entered a new place, carrying a huge bag of hope and dreams!
 It certainly put a smile on my face.
 Wonder where my feet will take me!